 Accepting and understanding you’re changing.

-Imagine you start a brand new job, and you were chucked in the dead end with no help and no training.
+Imagine you start a brand new job, and you were chucked in the deep end with no help and no training.
 Majority of the time you wouldn’t understand what needed to be done.
 Although, through this process you eventually teach yourself which methods are used to keep the boss happy.
 When you finally feel comfortable in your new role, you feel proud because you accomplished something you started having no idea about it.
 That was all you and no one else.

 Taking a shower: feeling fresh and clean can have a lot of benefits.

-- Doing the dishes and tidy the house: Clear house, clearer head
+- Doing the dishes and tidy the house: Clear house, clearer head.

 Sit in the Sun: We as human need the sun, which gives us good energy.

 When someone praises you for a something, it makes you feel pretty good, don’t you think?
 Except, let me ask you this: when was the last time you gave yourself a pat on the back?
 In this dark time every pat counts.
 If you had that shower after five days, done the dishes or just did something you haven’t been able to, then try this.
 First ask yourself how it made you feel.
 It’s very important to note what you’re feeling; because you want to do more of the things that make you feel better.
 No matter what, praise yourself say something like: “Good Job, the house looks better when I tidied up today” or “ It’s been a long time since I had a shower.
 It feels good to know that I went through with it and can’t believe how clean and fresh I feel.”
 Obviously, say what you would think would boost your confidence more.
 Or reward yourself with something delicious, like chocolate.